adamyg/grief/doc/INSTALL-UNIX.md

         $ make release install

+    Dependent on the installation path root permissions may be required,

+        $ sudo make release install

-    Note that the default installation paths, compiled into GriefEdit, are:
+    The default installation paths, compiled into GriefEdit, are as follow which are generally only writeable as root/adminstrator:

         executables         /usr/local/bin
         prefix              /usr/local/share/grief